 Luckily, many of the prevention measures for the different heart diseases are the same.
 Managing high blood pressure is the key to reducing the risk of heart disease and stroke.
 Some essential prevention and treatment strategies include lifestyle changes and medical options.

 Your heart health begins with your lifestyle.
-Whether you want to prevent hypertension or you’ve been living with heart disease for years, adopting a heart-healthy lifestyle can significantly lower blood pressure and risk of complications.
+Whether you want to prevent hypertension or you’ve been living with heart disease for years, adopting a heart-healthy lifestyle can significantly lower blood pressure and the risk of complications.
 You can help protect your heart by trying to:

 Regular blood pressure checks are essential for early detection and management of hypertension.
 Some insurance companies will send you a free blood pressure cuff.
 If not, you can find automatic cuffs at your local pharmacy.